vidgama/matplotlib-challenge/README.md

 How to execute:

-Open bash or terminal in PyCitySchools
+Open bash or terminal in Pymaceuticals
 Run 'conda activate PythonData'
 Run 'jupyter notebook'
 Open pymaceuticals.ipynb